 and heterogeneous structures but recent studies revealed the occurrence of

 ordered repeat units in the sulfated fucans from several species.
-Even in these
+Another

 source of sulfated alpha-L-fucans (and their parental compounds sulfated